Frequently Asked Questions

 I have a hold on my account, preventing me from adding or dropping a course.
 How can I get my hold removed?

 There are several types of account holds that may impact your ability to self-register for classes, request a transcript, and apply for graduation.
-If you have an academic hold then you will need to contact your assigned Academic Advisor to discuss the details of this hold and what steps need to be taken in order to have it removed off your account.
+If you have an academic hold then you will need to contact an Academic Advisor to discuss the details of this hold and what steps need to be taken in order to have it removed off your account.

 For any other administrative holds, it is important that you contact Student Records or your Academic Advisor to determine the details of the hold so you can take steps with the appropriate office to take to resolve the hold.